 Open team alerts from Manage TFS Alerts.

 Expand the team and open Select New Alert Template.

 Notice how the subscriber is set to the team context.
 Alerts are sent to each team member based on their preferred email address, which they set through their profile.

-For the team context, the alert query interprets the @Me variable as anyone who is a member of the team.
+For the team context, the @Me query variable is interpreted as anyone who is a member of the team.

 You can set filters for as many as 20 different alert types, specify the email addresses for yourself and other team members, and select the delivery format.
 Also, you can set team alerts to keep all team members notified of important changes.

 To administer alerts for a team project, you must be a member of the Project Collection Administrator or Team Foundation Administrator groups.
 If you’re not a member of these groups, you’ll not see the options available for administering alerts.

 As an administrator, you can view, create, edit, and delete alerts for team members and teams.

 From the TWA administration page for a team project, open the Alerts tab and expand All alerts.

 If you don't see the Alerts tab, you must configure an SMTP server to support TFS.